AdamFariello/c_multi-user_database/README.md

 ### (ALTERNATIVELY) Compiling the new version of the main program
 ` make allNew `

+**This is just server.c, but with a different coding format*

 ### (OPTIONAL) Checking dependencies
 ` make allDepends `